xuanzhang19/EnglishCV/index.md

 [[TOC](#table-of-contents)]

 ### Academic Research Experience
-1. **International Postdoctoral Exchange Fellowship Program**, Coupling Mechanisms of Shear Flow and Surface Microstructure on the Freezing of Supercooled Water Droplet and Melting of Frozen Droplet (No. 20190005, 2019.09–2021.09), *Ministry of Human Resources and Social Security of P.R.
+1. **International Postdoctoral Exchange Fellowship Program**, Coupling Mechanisms of Shear Flow and Surface Microstructure on the Freezing of Supercooled Water Droplet and Melting of Frozen Droplet (No. 20190005, 2019/09 – 2021/09), *Ministry of Human Resources and Social Security of P.R.
 China & The Office of China Postdoctoral Council*.
 (PI)
-2. **Tier 2 Academic Research Fund**, Mechanistic Prediction of Heat Transfer Enhancement on Nanostructured Surfaces (No. MOE2018-T2-2-113, 2019.05–2022.04), *Ministry of Education, Singapore*.
+2. **Tier 2 Academic Research Fund**, Mechanistic Prediction of Heat Transfer Enhancement on Nanostructured Surfaces (No. MOE2018-T2-2-113, 2019/05 – 2022/04), *Ministry of Education, Singapore*.
 (Collaborator)
-3. **Tier 2 Academic Research Fund**, Mechanisms of Ice Morphology of a Frozen Nanofluid Droplet on Subcooled Surfaces (No. MOE2016-T2-1-114, 2017.01–2019.12), *Ministry of Education, Singapore*.
+3. **Tier 2 Academic Research Fund**, Mechanisms of Ice Morphology of a Frozen Nanofluid Droplet on Subcooled Surfaces (No. MOE2016-T2-1-114, 2017/01 – 2020/07), *Ministry of Education, Singapore*.
 (Collaborator)
-4. **National Key Basic Research Program of China (973 Program)**, Research on Key Basic Problems of Aircraft Icing Safety and Its Protection (No. 2015CB755800, 2015.01–2019.08), *Ministry of Science and Technology of P.R.
+4. **National Key Basic Research Program of China (973 Program)**, Research on Key Basic Problems of Aircraft Icing Safety and Its Protection (No. 2015CB755800, 2015/01 – 2019/08), *Ministry of Science and Technology of P.R.
 China*.
 (Collaborator)
-5. **National Natural Science Foundation Program of China**， Relationship Between the Surface Micro-nano Structure and Behavior of Cross-scale Droplets and Its Regulation (No. 51476084, 2015.01–2018.12).
+5. **National Natural Science Foundation Program of China**, Relationship Between the Surface Micro-nano Structure and Behavior of Cross-scale Droplets and Its Regulation (No. 51476084, 2015/01 – 2018/12).
 (Collaborator)
-6. School Enterprise Cooperation Project, Conversion of In-process Optical and Thermal Data into 3D File Representing Printing Process in Powder Bed Fusion Process (No. 2019069, 2020.01–2021.08), *National Additive Manufacturing Innovation Cluster (NAMIC, Singapore) & ASTM International*.
+6. School Enterprise Cooperation Project, Conversion of In-process Optical and Thermal Data into 3D File Representing Printing Process in Powder Bed Fusion Process (No. 2019069, 2020/01 – 2021/08), *National Additive Manufacturing Innovation Cluster (NAMIC, Singapore) & ASTM International*.
 (Collaborator)
-7. Summer Enterprise Practice Project, Study on the Bubble Motion in the Edge-Channel of Rotor Compressor Motor (2016.06–2016.08), *Guangdong Meizhi Compressor Co., Ltd (Midea Group)*.
+7. Summer Enterprise Practice Project, Study on the Bubble Motion in the Edge-Channel of Rotor Compressor Motor (2016/06 – 2016/08), *Guangdong Meizhi Compressor Co., Ltd (Midea Group)*.
-8. School Enterprise Cooperation Project, Simulation Study on Frosting on the Fin Surfaces (2014.09–2015.01), *Daikin Industries, Ltd*.
+8. School Enterprise Cooperation Project, Simulation Study on Frosting on the Fin Surfaces (2014/09 – 2015/07), *Daikin Industries, Ltd*.
 [[TOC](#table-of-contents)]

 ### Professional Activities and Services
+1. **Editor**
+   - *Frontiers in Thermal Engineering* (Review Editor, 2021 – Present)
-1. **Referee**
+2. **Referee**
    - *Elsevier*: International Journal of Heat and Mass Transfer, International Communications of Heat and Mass Transfer, International Journal of Thermal Science, International Journal of Heat and Fluid Flow
+   - *Springer Nature*: Scientific Reports, Acta Mechanica, Advances in Aerodynamics
    - *AIP Publishing*: Physics of Fluids
-   - *Springer Nature*: Acta Mechanica, Advances in Aerodynamics
    - *Begell House*: Journal of Enhanced Heat Transfer
-   - *MDPI*: Processes, Fluids
+   - *MDPI*: Aerospace, Processes, Fluids
-2. **Teaching Assistant** (2015.04–2019.07), Engineering Thermodynamics MOOC (Selected as **2018 National Outstanding Online Open Course of Ministry of Education of P.R.
+3. **Teaching Assistant** (2015/03 – 2019/07), Engineering Thermodynamics MOOC (Selected as **2018 National Outstanding Online Open Course of Ministry of Education of P.R.
 China**), *Tsinghua University*.
-3. **Secretary**: Master’s Degree Defense (2016.09–2019.07), Doctoral Qualification Examination (2016.09–2019.07), *Tsinghua University*.
+4. **Secretary**: Master’s Degree Defense (2016/09 – 2019/07), Doctoral Qualification Examination (2016/09 – 2019/07), *Tsinghua University*.
 [[TOC](#table-of-contents)]

 ### Awards and Honors